amsto2/dnnRHD/README.md

-# Project: Automatic Heart Sound Classification
+# Project: Automatic RHD Classification from single-lead ECG

-This repository contains implementations of different deep learning networks which can efficiently classify normal/abnormal heartsound with only PCG (Phonocardiography) input.
-The framework is based on [pytorch-template](https://github.com/victoresque/pytorch-template).

-## dnn_RHD

 Machine learning for classification of advanced rheumatic heart disease from wearable electrocardiogram signals (link to paper)